Andrewp2/lean-experiment/lsp-bridge/README.md

 ## Notes
 - The bridge assumes full-document updates on `didChange`.
 - `LEAN_GOALS_METHOD` can be overridden if your Lean server uses a different goal request.
+- Use `LEAN_BRIDGE_TOKEN` to require an `x-lean-bridge-token` header on all requests.
+- Use `ALLOWED_ORIGINS` to restrict browser-originated traffic.
+- Set `HOST=127.0.0.1` to keep the service off the public internet.